JessicaRehak/nanosims_analysis/docs/nanosims_analysis.rst

 NanoSIMS Data Analysis
 ******************************************
-Analyzer
+Importer
 ====================

-This is the analyzer used to analyze the NanoSIMS data
+Provides an object to import data from a NanoSIMS file, using the sims package by Zan Peeters, available on `github <https://github.com/zanpeeters/sims>`_.

-.. automodule:: nanosims_analysis.analyzer
+.. automodule:: nanosims_analysis.importer
    :members: